urbit/urbit/CONTRIBUTING.md

 urbit bootstraps itself using a binary blob called `urbit.pill`, which we do indeed keep in version control.
 This creates some special requirements.
-If you are not changing anything in the kernel (everything under `urb/zod/arvo/`) then you can skim this section (please at least skim it, though).
-If you are working there, then this section is critically important!
+If you are not changing anything in the kernel (everything under `urb/zod/arvo/`) then you can skim this section (please do not skip it entirely, though).
+If you *are* working there, then this section is critically important!

 The procedure for creating `urbit.pill` is often called "soliding".
 It is somewhat similar to `|reset`, but instead of replacing your running